 With this being said, if it’s February or March, act fast.
 The mustard fields are only open to the public from mid-February (around Valentine’s Day) to sometime in March.
 Honestly, the field entrance ends whenever the farmer decides to cut them down.

-You don’t need a reservation, but I’d avoid visiting on the weekend.
-100% go during the week if you can since it’s typically pretty crowded on Saturday and Sunday.
+You don’t need a reservation, but unfortunately, Iacopi Farms is only permitting visitors on Saturdays and Sundays this season.
+I visited the year prior during the week, and it was relatively quiet!
 I came on a Friday afternoon and had the field almost to myself!
 It was marvelous!

 For even better photos, try to go on a clear day without many clouds.
 The yellow flowers just pop against the light blue sky.
 Thankfully, the sky tends to be pretty clear this part of the year.